hawkinsw/CS5138/syllabus.md

 1. A class `git` repository (and associated resources on GitHub like a Wiki, Issue tracker, etc.): [https://github.com/hawkinsw/CS5138](https://github.com/hawkinsw/CS5138).
 Readings, source code samples, and other materials for this class will be posted in this repository.
 If you are unfamiliar with `git`, please let me know -- I'll be happy to introduce you!

-2. A class Discord server: [LINK](#).
+2. A class Discord server: [https://discord.gg/BebNVseyCm](https://discord.gg/BebNVseyCm).
 You are not required to join this server, but I hope that it will be a place where you can discuss the course with your peers and help one another.
 Remember, all discussions must be respectful and professional -- see below under _Class Expectations_ for more information.

 ## Course Outline